-- 11. RFAR AV button
+- 11. REAR AV button

-- 13. Tuning and AUDIO control knob (BASS, TREBLE, FADE and BAL-ANCE)
+- 13. Tuning and AUDIO control knob (BASS, TREBLE, FADE and BALANCE)

 - 14. CD load button

 - 15. CD insert slot

-- CD eject button
+- 16. CD eject button

-No satellite radio reception is available and "NO SAT" is displayed when the SAT button is pressed unless optional satellite receiver and antenna are installed (retrofit unavailable without factory satellite radio pre-wiring), and an XM® or SIRIUSTM satellite radio service subscription is active.
+\No satellite radio reception is available and "NO SAT" is displayed when the SAT button is pressed unless optional satellite receiver and antenna are installed, and an XM® or SIRIUSTM satellite radio service subscription is active.